 Many language-learning podcasts incorporate stories into their lessons.
 Storytelling can effectively engage learners and help them remember new vocabulary and grammar structures.

 We’re going to talk about stories about this one.
-But first, your host will tell and explain a Chinese tale.
+But first, your host will share a Chinese tale.

-This Podcast produces authentic and immersive podcasts in Chinese that use over 99% target language.
-It offers a broad range of topics and proficiency levels for intermediate-advanced learners of Chinese.
+This Podcast produces authentic and immersive podcasts in Chinese that use over 99% of the target language.
+It offers a broad range of topics and proficiency levels for intermediate- to advanced-level learners of Chinese.

 18. MandarinPod (intermediate to advanced)

 MandarinPod is a highly recommended podcast for learning conversational Chinese.
-In addition, Chinese language learners of intermediate to advanced levels can find current and engaging content from them.
+In addition, Chinese language learners at intermediate to advanced levels can find current, engaging content from them.

-The team creates engaging content to help you enhance your listening skills, cover various aspects of Chinese culture, and host many guests from different fields.
+The team creates engaging content to help you enhance your listening skills, explore various aspects of Chinese culture, and host guests from diverse fields.

-The podcast covers various topics, including Chinese presidential elections, social issues, entertainment, current affairs, music, and reviews on C-drama and Chinese films for learners.
+The podcast covers topics including Chinese presidential elections, social issues, entertainment, current affairs, music, and reviews of C-drama and Chinese films for learners.

-This can be helpful for advanced learners who need more encouragement to reach near-native proficiency levels.
+This can be helpful for advanced learners who need additional encouragement to reach near-native proficiency.

-Do you need more listening exercises if you are an advanced learner?
+If you are an advanced learner, do you need more listening exercises?
 Less common words, complicated grammar rules, and exposure would help.

 If that is the case, it’s for you, then.
 You can also use these advanced Mandarin podcasts to study for HSK advanced (Levels 5 and 6).

 Native speakers create some of them.
-As a result, it covers more complex topics, a natural speaking pace, slang, and plenty of vital cultural awareness.
+As a result, it covers more complex topics, has a natural speaking pace, uses slang, and offers strong cultural awareness.

 19. 大人的Small Talk (Dàrén de Small Talk)

-This podcast is a superior choice for those who want to devote time to listening to Chinese podcasts but need help concentrating while listening to longer shows.
-The pace is moderate, and the episodes are usually about 20 minutes long.
+This podcast is a superior choice for those who want to devote time to Chinese podcasts but need help staying focused on longer shows.
+The pace is moderate, and episodes are typically 20 minutes long.

 20. 嘻谈录 (Xītánlù)

 This weekly podcast, called 嘻谈录 (Xītánlù) in Chinese, is well-known and immensely popular.
-It tends to be quite comedic, with general discussions about current trends and trivial matters.
+It is pretty comedic and includes general discussions about current trends and trivial matters.

 Another great way to learn about Chinese humor and the entertainment industry is to listen to podcast guests, usually stand-up comedians.
 A typical episode lasts between 60 and 90 minutes.

-This Mandarin podcast is an excellent resource for intermediate and advanced learners who like to improve their listening and comprehension skills and gain insights into contemporary Chinese culture and society.
+This Mandarin podcast is an excellent resource for intermediate and advanced learners seeking to improve their listening and comprehension and gain insights into contemporary Chinese culture and society.

 21. 宇宙乘客 Universal Residents (Yǔzhòu Chéngkè)